Convex and Non-convex Optimization Under Generalized Smoothness: Function class

-Next, we prove that the above two definitions are equivalent in the following sense. \begin{proposition} An $(r,\ell)$-smooth function is $\ell$-smooth, and an $\ell$-smooth function satisfying Assumption~\ref{ass:standard} is $\left(r,m\right)$-smooth where $m(u):=\ell(u+a)$ and $r(u):=a/m(u)$ for any $a>0$. \end{proposition}
+Next, we prove that the above two definitions are equivalent in the following proposition, whose proof is involved and deferred to Appendix~\ref{subapp:equal_def}. \begin{proposition} An $(r,\ell)$-smooth function is $\ell$-smooth; and an $\ell$-smooth function satisfying Assumption~\ref{ass:standard} is $\left(r,m\right)$-smooth where $m(u):=\ell(u+a)$ and $r(u):=a/m(u)$ for any $a>0$. \end{proposition}

-The proof of Proposition~\ref{prop:equ_ass} is involved and deferred to Appendix~\ref{subapp:equal_def}.
 The condition in Definition~\ref{def:smooth_v1} is simple and one can easily check whether it is satisfied for a given example function.
-Definition~\ref{def:smooth_v2} is a local Lipschitz condition on the gradient that is harder to verify.
-However, it implies the following lemma important for our analysis. \begin{lemma} If $f$ is $(r,\ell)$-smooth, for any $x\in\cX$ satisfying $\norm{\nabla f(x)}\le G$, we have 1) $\cB(x,r(G))\subseteq\cX$, and 2) for any $x_1,x_2\in \cB(x,r(G))$,
+On the other hand, Definition~\ref{def:smooth_v2} is a local Lipschitz condition on the gradient that is harder to verify.
+However, it is useful for deriving several useful properties in the next section.